kailash-manasarovar/statement/docs/personal/health.md

 - Are they doing it to minors too?
 Well, why wouldn't they if they could?
 - The fact that been utterly obsessed with my child sexual abuse experience for nearly 10 years and have used the information I wrote in my statement to attempt to terrorize me has been enormously stressful as you can imagine.

+### Work

+- While I was being drugged it became impossible to deal with difficult situations at work.
+- The anxiety I was feeling was so intense, I couldn't cope with it and had to leave two jobs.
+- At the time, I thought it was because I had been suffering from anxiety for a long while but now I'm not so sure it was all my own original anxiety.

 ### Negative

 - My mind feels utterly polluted with porn and unhealthy sexual ideas.
 This is more so if I am feeling aroused.
 These thoughts are not my own.
 It's horrible.